Avondale Cover 4.jpg

 ABOUT AVONDALE EXTRA

-Avondale Extra exists to support the children of Avondale Park and St Anne's Federation of Schools in the Royal Borough of Kensington and Chelsea.
+Avondale Extra exists to support the children of Avondale Park and St Anne's Nursery in the Royal Borough of Kensington and Chelsea.

 It was registered as a charity with the Charity Commission in 2002 number 1094749.